 How Long Does Probate Take?

 Because probate is a public court process, the will, asset inventories, creditor claims, and other filings generally become part of the public record.
-This means financial details, beneficiary designations, and the overall value of the estate may be accessible to the public.
+As a result, financial details, beneficiary designations, and the overall value of the estate may be accessible to the public.
+Understanding the time commitment and public nature of probate helps explain why many individuals explore estate planning strategies designed to simplify or avoid the probate process altogether.

-Understanding the potential time commitment and public nature of probate helps explain why many individuals explore estate planning strategies designed to simplify or avoid the probate process altogether.
+Because of the time, expense, and public nature of probate, many individuals explore estate planning strategies—such as revocable living trusts or beneficiary designations—to help simplify or avoid the probate process where appropriate.

 Why Many Families Plan Ahead